module Cat.Displayed.Cartesian.Discrete where

 So suppose we have an open diagram

-where f:abf' : a' \to b' is the unique lift of ff along bb'.
-We need to find a map umau' \to_m a'.
-Observe that we have a right corner (with vertices uu and aa' over aa), so that we an object u2u_2 over uu and map l:u2mal : u_2 \to_m a'.
-Initially, this looks like it might not help, but observe that uhfmbu' \xrightarrow{h'}_{f \circ m} b' and u2luaffbu_2 \xrightarrow{l}_{u} a' \xrightarrow{f'}_f b' are lifts of the right corner with base given by uabu \to a \to b, so that by uniqueness, u2=uu2 = u': thus, we can use ll as our map uau' \to a'.
+where is the unique lift of along We need to find a map Observe that we have a right corner (with vertices and over so that we an object over and map Initially, this looks like it might not help, but observe that and are lifts of the right corner with base given by so that by uniqueness, thus, we can use as our map

 r .has-lift f y′ .cartesian .universal {u} {u′} m h′ =

-subst x E.Hom[ m ] x (lifts f y′ .centre .fst))
+subst (Ξ» x β†’ E.Hom[ m ] x (lifts f y' .centre .fst))

-(ap fst $ is-contr→is-prop (lifts (f B.∘ m) y′)
+(ap fst $ is-contrβ†’is-prop (lifts (f B.∘ m) y')

 (_ , lifts f y′ .centre .snd E.∘′ lifts m _ .centre .snd)